-MCM 1 is Public Education Program and Public Involvement Program.
-The permit requires that the program include distributing of information and educational materials to the community, as well as to the MS4 staff, and it requires the MS4 to conduct public involvement activities, both for the purpose of promoting behavior changes that will reduce pollutants in stormwater runoff and to eliminate illicit discharges.
-Public involvement activities have been tailored using a mix of locally appropriate strategies, to target specific audiences and stormwater concerns in the community.
-Since some of the MS4 area discharges to waters identified on the latest 303(d) list of impaired waters, the program has been directed toward targeted groups likely to have the most significant stormwater impact on the impaired waters.
-MCM1 also requires MS4 to provide a way for the public to submit comments regarding the SWMP to the City for review by the person(s) responsible for the SWMP.
-This information is provided on the City of Bartlesville's Stormwater Management Web Page.
+The OKR04 Permit requires that MS4 programs include distribution of information and educational materials to the community, as well as to the MS4 staff, and requires the MS4 to conduct public involvement activities, both for the purpose of promoting behavior changes that will reduce pollutants in stormwater runoff and to eliminate illicit discharges.
+Public involvement activities must be tailored using a mix of locally appropriate strategies, targeting specific audiences and stormwater concerns in the community.
+Since some of the Bartlesville MS4 area discharges to waters identified on the ODEQ 303(d) list of impaired waters, many of the program's BMPs have been selected to specifically target groups likely to have the most significant stormwater impact on the impaired waters.
+MCM1 requires the MS4 to provide a way for the public to submit comments regarding the SWMP to the person(s) responsible for the document.
+This information will be placed on the City of Bartlesville's Stormwater Management Web Page and updated as needed.
+Records including the NOI and SWMP will be placed there as well and kept up-to-date.